Filip Müller: Suicide attempt testimony

 We understand that you have chosen to die with us of your own free will, and we have come to tell you that we think your decision is pointless: for it helps no one [...]
 We must die, but you still have a chance to save your life.
 You have to return to the camp and tell everybody about our last hours.
 You have to explain to them that they must free themselves from any illusions.
 They ought to fight, that's better than dying here helplessly.
 It'll be easier for them, since they have no children.
 As for you, perhaps you'll survive this terrible tragedy and then you must tell everybody what happened to you.

 Müller says he came to believe that he had a duty to stay alive so that he could join other survivors and become a living witness to the horrors of the Holocaust.
-This was called 'perhaps the most poignant story of any Holocaust testimony' by Yehuda Bauerm a distinguished Holocaust Scholar.
-However Inga Clendinnen notes the narrative is not very believable.
-Clendinnen does not say Müller lied exactly, but that it is one case where the story "flowered" and grew out of smaller real events.
+This was called 'perhaps the most poignant story of any Holocaust testimony' by Yehuda Bauer, a distinguished Holocaust scholar.